ericom-gideon/docs/docs/reference/faq.md

 ####  How will the free tier be shown on the Ninefold Invoice?

 We apply a credit of $50 per month to your invoice.
 This means that if you consume more than the free tier you still benefit from the free tier.
+You must maintain an active app to be entitled to this discount.

 ####  I’m on your free tier, why is there a balance on my invoice?